benawad/tsconfig.json/README.md

 npx tsconfig.json
 ```

-Instally globally(recommended if you are using typescript very often):
+Install globally(recommended if you are using typescript very often):
 ```bash
 yarn global add tsconfig.json
 # now you don't have to prefix this command with npx!